AnonSar/fit3143-notes/notes/09-distributed-transactions.md

 * No failure _after the commit_ can undo the results or cause these to be lost

 ## Nested Transactions
-* **Nested transactions** are just sub-transactions of a transaction
+* **Nested transactions** are just sub-transactions of a transaction (a transaction containing other transactions)
 * A problem of nested transactions is that if the parent is aborted, the entire system needs to undo changes — but if the changes in the sub-transactions have already been committed, they need to be undone — but _undoing a commit is a violation_
-* Characterstics
+* To alleviate the above problem, we define the characterstics of a nested transaction:
 	* Permanence of a sub-transaction is only valid in the world of its direct parent and is invalid in the world of further ancestors
-	* Permanence of the results is only valid for the outermost transaction
+	* Permanence of the results is only valid for the outermost transaction (that is, the top level transaction that is itself not nested in another transaction)

 ### Addressing Transaction Violation
 * Create a private copy of all objects in the system for each sub-transaction